MSc Clinical Immunology / Course details

 - the necessary transferable and research skills to promote lifelong learning and career development.

-You will learn alongside students from a range of backgrounds who are studying on related health science courses.
+You will learn alongside students from a range of backgrounds who are studying on related healthcare science courses.
 This diversity of educational and professional input from both speakers and students provides a fantastic opportunity for collaborative learning and networking.

 You will develop a broad range of research skills through a combination of supervised laboratory masterclasses, preparation of a research proposal and undertaking a 10-week full-time research project embedded within one of the research groups at The University of Manchester.

 Patient and public involvement and engagement

 You will develop a variety of communication skills by working with patient contributors throughout the course.
 This includes patient experience sessions, clinic observations and patient feedback.
 This element of the course was highly commended at the University's Making A Difference Awards.

 Flexible part-time option

-If you have other commitments, our part-time option allows you to study each unit in two-week blocks spread over two years, giving you the flexibility you need.
+If you have other commitments, our part-time option allows you to study each unit in dedicated study blocks spread over two years, giving you the flexibility you need.

 Teaching and learning

-Academic teaching is delivered by specialist immunologists from the Lydia Becker Institute of Immunology and Inflammation and the Manchester Collaborative Centre for Inflammation Research .
+Academic teaching is delivered by specialist immunologists from the Lydia Becker Institute of Immunology and Inflammation .

-Clinical teaching is delivered by experts from across the UK, including the regional Allergy Centre at Wythenshawe Hospital, Great Ormond Street Hospital, Oxford University Hospitals Trust, Cambridge Immunology Network, Institute of Child Health UCL and the CRUK Manchester Institute.
+Clinical teaching is delivered by experts from across the UK, including the suparegional Allergy Centre at Wythenshawe Hospital, Great Ormond Street Hospital, Oxford University Hospitals Trust, Cambridge Immunology Network, Institute of Child Health UCL and the CRUK Manchester Institute.

-We aim to provide a flexible range of teaching and blended learning methodologies including live lectures, online recorded videos, workshops with problem-based learning exercises and hands-on laboratory practical sessions.
-There are also opportunities to observe patient consultations and interact with patient representatives throughout the course.
+We aim to provide a flexible range of teaching and blended learning methodologies including live interactive teaching sessions such as lectures, workshops with problem-based learning exercises and hands-on practical laboratory sessions.
+These will be supplemented with recorded videos and self-directed interactive activities available online via our virtual learning environment, in addition to your own independent guided study time.
+There are opportunities to interact with patient representatives throughout the course.
+This range of teaching and learning approaches is designed to develop both your immunological understanding and translational skills.

 Find out more by visiting the postgraduate teaching and learning page.

 Key academic staff (Faculty of Biology, Medicine and Health):

-- Dr Joanne Pennock - Programme Co-Director (Senior Lecturer)
+- Dr Nicholas Barnes - Programme Director (Senior Lecturer)